tjheffner/jekyll-portfolio/_posts/2015-09-19-site-construction.markdown

 ![](/assets/posts/blogmd.png)

 One thing I forgot to mention-- these files all mention layout: project, which is a custom layout.
 It mostly contains wrapper classes around the content.
 The real hero of my website is the custom layout that the project layout references: `_layouts/homepage.html`.
 I didn't like how the top of the default layout looked with the title and the nav bar, but I really liked the starting point of the footer, so I made my own layout (called homepage) the exact same as the default, minus the stuff up top.
 Because everything uses the project layout, everything uses the homepage layout.
-Hooray for nesting!
+Hooray for templates!

 And with that said, you have a fully functioning, easily maintainable & updateable website stored right on your computer.
 I followed the guide in the documentation to host mine through github-pages for free and then promptly canceled the webhosting I was using.
 It's that simple!